souzaitor/RaspberryPi-Access-Control/README.md

 ## 🔵 Introduction

-A door access control system based on a Raspberry PI and a PiFace shield 🤖 Project proposed during the course of Embedded Computer Systems Project (1001538), offered by the Department of Computing at UFSCar in semester 2022/1
+Project proposed during the course of Embedded Computer Systems Project (1001538), offered by the Department of Computing at UFSCar in semester 2022/1

 ## 🔵 Components